BIO

 2021-2023 Master in Fashion Studies, 120 credits, Stockholm University.

-2019–2020 Research Lab Craft Post-MA Course, 60 credits, Konstfack University of Arts, Craft and Design.
+2019–2020 Research Lab Craft Post-MA Diploma, 60 credits, Konstfack University of Arts, Craft and Design.
+Stockholm, Sweden.

 2018- 2020 Master in Design, 120 credits, National University of Colombia.
-Bogotá, Colombia
+Bogotá, Colombia.

 2011 - 2012 Traditional Craft techniques for leather making.
-Servicio Nacional de Aprendizaje (SENA), Bogotá Colombia
+Servicio Nacional de Aprendizaje (SENA).
+Bogotá, Colombia.

 2002-2007 Bachelor in Political Science, 270 credits, Pontificia Universidad Javeriana.
+Bogotá, Colombia.

 EXHIBITIONS